 Detailed view - location of the site

-We'll see the list of transmitters with multiplexes in order from the nearest to the farthest, relative to the specified location.
-In addition, the individual items on the list are marked with one of three colors:
+A list of transmitters will then be displayed, in order from closest to furthest from the previously indicated location, together with a breakdown of the individual multiplexes.
+In addition, individual items on the list are marked with one of three colours:

 The service also informs the user about the fact that the transmitter power and distance are not the only determinants of good reception (translation):